 - Children's Hospital of Philadelphia, Philadelphia, PA

-- Western Psychiatric Institute and Clinic, Pittsburg, PA
+- Western Psychiatric Institute and Clinic, Pittsburgh, PA

-Over the past years, students have had an average of 1500 total hours of supervised clinical experience gathered within our required training sequence and taking advantage of available opportunities for additional training.
+Over the past years, students have ranged from about 500 to 1600 total hours of supervised direct contact clinical experience gathered within our required training sequence and taking advantage of available opportunities for additional training.
 Opportunities to conduct additional clinical training include working within one of the Department’s specialty clinics or centers including the Adult Assessment Clinic, Child Assessment Clinic, Child Study Center, and Autism Clinic/Center for Autism Research.
-Our primary goal is that students acquire a high level of competence in the basic areas of clinical practice including professional conduct, interviewing, assessment, case conceptualization, treatment and intervention, measurement of treatment effectiveness, ethics, individual and cultural diversity, consultation, and supervision necessary for an excellent internship and a career path in the clinical sciences.
+Our primary goal is that students acquire a high level of competence in the basic areas of clinical practice including professional conduct, interviewing, assessment, case conceptualization, treatment and intervention, measurement of treatment effectiveness, ethics, individual and cultural diversity, consultation, and supervision necessary for an excellent internship and a career path in clinical science.

 The capstone practicum experience is provided by a one-year pre-doctoral Internship at an APA-approved setting.
 Each student is required to complete this internship experience to earn the doctoral degree in the clinical program.
 Graduates of our program typically attend prestigious internships around the country.
 The DCT provides direction and guidance throughout the internship application process, and is responsible for the verification of the experiences, qualifications, and skills development necessary for internship.
 As such, it is the goal of our program, and the responsibility of the DCT, that practicum training prepares our students to match well with and be prepared for compatible internship sites and for successful careers as a clinical scientist.
 A sample of recent Internship settings includes: